-3.8.8.
-TRADITIONAL LEADERSHIP PARTICIPATING IN MUNICIPAL COUNCIL
+3.13.5 TRADITIONAL LEADERSHIP PARTICIPATING IN MUNICIPAL COUNCIL

 Section 81 (1) of the Municipal Structures Act, 117 of 1998 provides for the participation of traditional leaders in municipal councils.
-Traditional Leaders are an important component of Municipal stakeholders, and their representative are always inviting in the council sitting to participate in the municipal strategies and policy decisions.
-The two Traditional Leaders represented that the Municipality participate in the Infrastructure and Administration and Corporate Services Portfolio committees.
-The Traditional Leadership participate in public engagements which are planned by the municipal the participation of Amakhosi and Izinduna in the IDP processes is of paramount importance in the municipality as this also assist the municipality in identifying community members which are affected by poverty eradication and are in the need of basic services as we know that Mkhambathini Municipality is dominantly rural areas.
+Traditional Leaders are an important component of municipal stakeholders, and their representative are always invited in the council sitting to participate in the municipal strategies and policy decisions.
+The Traditional Leadership participate in public engagements which are planned by the municipality.
+The participation of Amakhosi and Izinduna in the IDP processes is of paramount importance in the municipality as this also assists the municipality in identifying community members who are affected by poverty eradication and are in the need of basic services as we know that the municipality is dominantly rural.

-3.8.9.
-MUNICIPAL STRUCTURES
+3.13.5 MUNICIPAL STRUCTURES